Necktie: 1860s–1920s: bow ties, scarf/neckerchief, the ascot, the long tie

+Theodore Roosevelt, the first US president to wear a long tie while in office.

 In 1895, two years after his presidency ended, Benjamin Harrison became the first former US president portrayed wearing the modern long tie, and in 1903, Theodore Roosevelt became the first US president to wear the modern long tie in a presidential portrait while in office.

 By this time, the sometimes complicated array of knots and styles of neckwear gave way to neckties and bow ties, the latter a much smaller, more convenient version of the cravat.
 Another type of neckwear, the ascot tie, was considered de rigueur for male guests at formal dinners and male spectators at races.
 These ascots had wide flaps that were crossed and pinned together on the chest.

 1920s–1945

-During the Interwar period ties were typically worn shorter than they are today.
+During the Interwar period, ties were typically worn shorter than they are today.
 This was due, in part, to men at that time more commonly wearing trousers with a higher rise (at the natural waist, just above the belly button) and waistcoats; i.e., ties could be shorter because trousers sat higher up and, at any rate, the tip of the tie was almost always concealed.